j-c-w/BandwidthPerf/README.md

 	- pcap\_files: a set of generated pcap files for use during testing.
 	- NRG-dev: APIs for the NRG.
 	- NetFPGA-SUME-live + OSTN-SUME-line:

+ALTERNATIVE (repos already cloned):
+1. Unzip environment.tar into /root/jcw78
+2. Then follow the normal setup :)

 After that is done,
 	- setup/: This contains scripts to set up machines.
 Some scripts may need modification for your system: those are explained clearly in the README there.
 Start here, or do steps 1-5 above to setup your  machines.